killy10o10/react-coin-gecko/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# React coin Gecko
+# React Country Gecko
->  This is a mobile webapp which uses real live data from coingecko API and populates the homepage with current market prices of various crypto currencies.
-It has a search feature wheere user can search for any coin from the api and then get more details of the coin on a new page when selected.
+>  This is a mobile webapp which uses real live data from restCountries API and populates the homepage with a list of countries, their names, flag, population and capital city.
+It has a search feature where user can search for any country from the api and then get more details of the country on a new page when selected.

 ## Built With